averagesecurityguy/Python/Basics.md

 ## Functions
 Functions are created using the def kyeword.
 Functions allow us to use the same pieces of code more than once.
 All functions have a return value, which is denoted with the return keyword.
 If the return keyword is not used the function returns None.

 Function parameters are passed by reference.
 A variable that is declared outside the scope of the function cannot be reassigned within a function.
-However, a function can make calls to the methods of the parameter object.
-Some of those methods may alter the underlying object.
+However, a function can make calls to the methods of the parameter and some of those methods may alter the underlying object.